What Do Shoe Machine Operator Do?

 - Study work orders or shoe part tags to obtain information about workloads, specifications, and the types of materials to be used.

-When polled, Shoe Machine Operators say the following skills are most frequently used in their jobs:
+These are the skills Shoe Machine Operators say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.